primaryobjects/json-to-sqlite/README.md

 1. Open your VSCode project.
 2. Right-click a JSON file such as `example.json`.
 3. Select the context menu **Convert JSON to SQLite**.
 4. A new file `example.sqlite` will be saved in the same directory.
+The database table name is **data**.

 To preview an SQLite file contents: